CiscoDevNet/terraform-provider-dcnm/website/docs/d/vrf.html.markdown

 * `advertise_default_route` - Advertise default route enable flag for the VRF.
 Allowed values are "true" and "false".
 * `static_default_route` - Configure static default route enable flag for the VRF.
 Allowed values are "true" and "false".
 * `template` - Template name for the VRF.
 Values allowed "Default_VRF_Universal".
 Default is "Default_VRF_Universal".
 * `mtu` - Mtu value for the VRF.
-Ranginf from 68 to 9216.
+Ranging from 68 to 9216.
 * `extension_template` - Extension Template name for the VRF.
 Values allowed are "Default_VRF_Extension_Universal".
 Default is "Default_VRF_Extension_Universal".
 * `service_template` - Service template name for the VRF.
 * `source` - Source for the VRF.
 * `deploy` - Deploy flag, used to deploy the VRF.
 Default value is "true".
 * `attachments` - Attachment block, have information regarding the switches which should be attached or detached to/from VRF.
 * `attachments.serial_number` - Serial number of the switch.
 * `attachments.vlan_id` - Vlan ID for the switch associated with VRF.